C Container Collection (CCC)

 CCC_Handle_index CCC_array_tree_map_or_insert ( CCC_Array_tree_map_handle const * handle,

-void const * type
+void const * type,

 )